 (3) The questions whether a person has a relevant interest in securities or in a futures contract, whether a futures contract is of the same kind as another futures contract, whether a person is associated with a person or body or whether 2 bodies corporate are related to each other for the purposes of this section shall be determined as prescribed under and for the purposes of section 49(4) of the National Companies and Securities Commission Act 1979 5 of the Commonwealth as amended and in force for the time being.

-[Section 19 inserted by No. 48 of 1988 s.
+[Section 19 inserted: No. 48 of 1988 s.
 11.]

 20. Regulations